How Chyawanprash Elevates the Yogi Experience

 In addition, PIOR Living Chyawanprash is high in life force.
 Informed by the ancient Vedic system, each ingredient is sustainably sourced, harvested with the seasons, minimally processed and used with intention.
 This results in live food filled with high vibrations that facilitate prana replenishment.

-Slowly consume 1-2 teaspoons of Chyawanprash 15+ min before breakfast for at least 2 weeks (but ideally 40 days).
-To make use of the maximum prana available to us each day, consume between 4 a.m. and sunrise, before or after yoga, meditation or pranayama.
+Slowly consume 1-2 teaspoons of Chyawanprash before practice.
+To make use of the maximum prana available each day, consume between 4 a.m. and sunrise.

 Prior to morning yoga, meditation or pranayama class, allow each student to consume one teaspoon of Chyawanprash.